-Council Tax Support & Welfare advice
+Council Tax Support & Welfare Advice & Self Isolation Support Payments

 Your Council Tax bill pays for essential services that are delivered to all Halton residents.
 If your circumstances have not changed, you should continue to pay in accordance with the details shown on your bill so we can continue to provide essential services.

 If your income has been affected as a result of the COVID-19 outbreak you should submit a claim for Universal Credit with the DWP on their website here: https://www.gov.uk/apply-universal-credit